The Sith Academy

 - Cats Are Mean: waves paw Bring Me Tuna.
 Now.

-- Depraved Homosexual: Sidious, "The Dark Transvestite of the Sith," although we soon learn that Qui-Gon may be even worse.
+- Depraved Homosexual: Darth Sidious, "The Dark Transvestite of the Sith," although Qui-Gon is arguably worse.

-- Everyone Is Bi: All male characters who aren't gay.
-Everyone's apparently into drag as well.
+- Everyone Is Bi: Anyone who's not already gay.
+Most male characters are into drag as well.

 - Flanderization: As the series progressed, Obi Wan became more and more pathetically co-dependent and overly cheery, to the point where the authors decided it had gotten too much and made a Ass Pull explanation of it being a side effect of medication.